svgeesus/EuroMPE/Duophonic/pitch-dac.md

 OPA197 an alternative.
 Or use a quad OPA4197 for both vref buffers, output, and one left over for slew limit if desired (not a good idea for pitch) or to drive two outputs.
 All hinges on unstable availability and huge lead times!

-**OPA2186D** same as Vref drivers looks suitable.
+**OPA2186D** same as Vref drivers looks suitable, with Vos = ±1/±10 µV.

 Are chopper amps suitable here?
 LT1150 operates on 12V bipolar supples, has 10μV max offset.
 Mouser $9.04 each, $8.28/10, $5.99/25 so go for 25 = 141.25 be damn sure they work first! **OPA4192D** (quad, SOIC-14 which performs better than the TSSOP) 8μV (typ) 50μV (max) $3.67/10 seems good, probably adequate (common-mode input to within 100mV of each rail) and cheaper.

+Because the OPA2186D has a low input bias of ±4.8nA the Fig. 52 Output Amplifier in Unity Gain with Amplifier Input Bias Current Compensation was not used on the first board revision.

+Note:

-Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
+> This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
-A -10-mV offset would create a -20-mA output current (current sinking from the load)."
+A -10-mV offset would create a -20-mA output current (current sinking from the load).

 Should the output buffer be able to drive a capacitive load (so, two resistors and cap in feedback loop).
 Chosen values (4k7, 3n3) give a 10kHz cuttoff which seems ample.